Diesel Boy: History

 The band was formed in summer 1993, and soon after the world was introduced to their clever use of puns with their 7" release on Fat Wreck Chords, aptly titled Strap on Seven Inch, with four tracks, the first of which was "Titty Twister".
-Shortly afterwards in September 1996, Cock Rock would be released as their debut full length, released on Honest Don's Records, a partner label of Fat Wreck Chords, for which Diesel Boy was the flagship band.
-Ryan Greene produced all four albums the band would eventually release.
+Shortly afterward, in September 1996, Cock Rock would be released as their debut full length, released on Honest Don's Records, a subsidiary of Fat Wreck Chords, for which Diesel Boy was the flagship band.
+Ryan Greene produced all four of the band's Honest Don's releases.
+Matt Bayles produced "Gets Old."

-The band toured relentlessly from 1995 to 2002.
-It is estimated that they played in 40 of the 50 U.S. states, every province in Canada (where it is arguable that the band enjoyed its biggest following), Europe for three times, and Australia.
-During this time they played with the likes of No Use for a Name, NOFX, Good Riddance, The Vandals, Strung Out, SNFU, Gob, The Goober Patrol, The Ataris, Satanic Surfers, and The Sugar Hill Gang.
+The band toured extensively from 1995 to 2002.
+It is estimated that they played in 40 of the 50 U.S. states, every province in Canada (where it is arguable that the band enjoyed its biggest following), Europe several times, and Australia.
+During this time they played with the likes of No Use for a Name, NOFX, Good Riddance, The Vandals, Strung Out, SNFU, Gob, The Ataris, Satanic Surfers, and The Sugar Hill Gang.

-Strung Out took them on their first U.S./Canada tour which followed the buzz created by appearance of the band's instant classic "Titty Twister", on the Fat Records compilation Survival of the Fattest.
-Their second album, Venus Envy (1998), marked the departure of drummer and original member, Mike (Baump) Schaus.
-Geoff (Lackey) Arcuri, formerly of the Florida band Shyster, joined Diesel Boy in late 1998.
-A third album followed in 1999 called Sofa King Cool.
+Strung Out took them on their first U.S./Canada tour which followed the buzz created by appearance of the band's instant classic "Titty Twister", on the Fat Wreck Chords compilation Survival of the Fattest.
+Their second album, Venus Envy (1998), marked the departure of drummer and original member, Mike Schaus.
+He was replaced by Geoff Arcuri in late 1998, making his first appearance with the band on their third album, 1999's Sofa King Cool.

-Diesel Boy appears, as a band, while performing their own material from the Cock Rock album, on an episode of Freaks and Geeks called "Moshing and Noshing" that aired in 2000.
+Diesel Boy appears, as a band, while performing their own material from the Cock Rock album, on an episode of Freaks and Geeks called "Noshing and Moshing" that aired in 2000.

 Following their 2001 album Rode Hard and Put Away Wet, the band unofficially split up.
-Vocalist Diesel Dave said in a 2011 interview that "things just got wound down".
+Vocalist Diesel Dave said in a 2011 interview that "things just kind of wound down".

-In 2006, the band created a MySpace page and later in 2009 a Facebook page.
-In 2011, the band got back together and on July 18, 2011 announced on their Facebook page that they will write a new album.
-Several songs were composed, but due to the geographic difficulties (Diesel Dave was based in Seattle whereas the other members in California) as well as family reasons were not able to complete the album, and no musical content has been released since.
+In 2011, the band got back together and announced on their Facebook page that they were working on a new album.
+Several songs were composed, but due to the geographic difficulties (Diesel Dave was based in Seattle whereas the other members were in California), as well as family reasons, the band was not able to complete the album.

-The band did however play some gigs, such as at the Hits and Pits Tour in Australia in March 2013.
-In 2015 the band cancelled their appearance at the GROEZROCK festival in Meerhout, Belgium with no explanation.

-The band's vocalist, Diesel Dave, remains connected to writing by free-lancing for various publications, weekly magazines (such as the Seattle Weekly) and various blogs including a health industry publications.
+In March 2013, the band's vocalist Diesel Dave played solo acoustic on the Hits and Pits tour in Australia.
+He also stayed connected to writing by freelancing for several publications including Seattle Weekly and AMP Magazine.

 In 2016, Diesel Dave launched a new band called Dirty Outs along with an EP containing six songs.